-The license belongs to the business, not the qualifier, so the licence is not immediately suspended in the event an RME or RMO leaves.
+The license belongs to the business, not the qualifier, so the license is not immediately suspended in the event an RME or RMO leaves.
 However, the licensed contracting business has 90 days to replace an RME or RMO who is no longer employed by the business or no longer qualifies for whatever reason.
 When the qualifier is replaced, the new RME or RMO must purchase a new Bond of Qualifying Individual, which cannot transfer to another individual or from a qualifier’s prior license, if any.
 If the RME or RMO is not replaced within 90 days, the license will be suspended for a lack of qualifier.

 Is a Credit Check Required for Bonds of Qualifying Individual?

 Surety carriers will run a credit report as part of underwriting because the contractor ultimately must reimburse the surety company for any claims made on a Bond of Qualifying Individual.
 California Contractors Insurance Services works with several surety companies with varying risk appetites allowing contractors with bad credit to purchase the California contractor license bond for the lowest rates available in the marketplace.